PencilCode/reference/documents/turtle/moveto.html.md

 <code>moveto x, y</code> moves to an absolute location in
 traditional Cartesian coordinates.
-In this coordinate system, Each unit is one pixel, and each graph paper grid square is 25 units.
+In this coordinate system, each unit is one pixel, and each graph paper grid square is 25 units.
 The mathematical coordinate axes are used, placing (0, 0) at the middle with x increasing to the right and y increasing upward.